herijooj/HCNEWS.py/README.md

-# HCNEWS.py
+# HCnews.py
-HCNews, But in Python.
+HCnews, But in Python.